MxxScott/LUG-Christian-Club-Attendance/rules_and_regulations.md

 ### CSS rules

-* All Id names should be in the format: example-id
+- All Id names should be in the format: example-id

-* All Class names should be in the format: eacample_class
+- All Class names should be in the format: eacample_class

-* All important divisions should be giving id, however not all elements should have id's and classes should be more dominant than id's in every document
+- All important divisions should be giving id, however not all elements should have id's and classes should be more dominant than id's in every document

+- We will making use of css variables, so that we can switch between dark mode and light mode, so check it out

+### general regulations

+- the first to do when ever you plan on touching the codebase is to make a git pull request

-* draw attention anytime you want to make any changes to the codebase
+- draw attention anytime you want to make any changes to the codebase

-* always remember to make pull request before you start making changes to the codebase
+- always remember to make pull request before you start making changes to the codebase(Repeating it because it very important)